jzarzeczny/test-blog/README.md

 # Blog Psychodelikt

+This site has been created in order to test GatsbyJS.
+In addition i have decied to add css lib.

 ## Overview

 ### The challange

-Main idea was to create some simple blog with basic features to train GatsbyJS and try MaterialUI.
+Main idea behind this project was to create a very simple blog.
-In addition I decided to aim for features within the learning time:

 Current development stage is: **Level 1**